DoepDopiDope/WerewolvesCompany/README.md

 - **The Bounty Hunter** - Each round, his goal is to kill a random player
 - **The Apprentice Seer** - As long as the Seer is alive, she does not have any power.
 Once the Seer dies, she becomes the new Seer.
-- **The Fake Seer** - She only has a 50% chance of guessing the target player's role.
-The role is given to her as Seer, so she does not know whether she is a Seer or a Fake Seer.
-To be used simultaneously with the actual Seer.

 - **The Hunter** - He can kill another player within a few seconds of his death
 - **The Flute Player** - He can charm people.
 His goal is to charm all other players.
 - **The Little Girl** - I'm not fully sure how to adapt her from the original game, as even a glimpse of a werewolf would provide too much of an information.
 A few ideas, where she could get hints on who is a werewolf: